Toronto Emergency Management: Legislation

 The EMCPA further specifies requirements for assessing hazards and risks, training programs to ensure readiness, exercise requirements, and review of the emergency plan on an annual basis.

-Organizational Structure
+Operations

+Organization

-Toronto Emergency Management is led by the Executive Director, who is responsible for overseeing the department's strategic initiatives, policy development, and operational preparedness.
+Toronto Emergency Management is led by the executive director, who is responsible for overseeing the department's strategic initiatives, policy development, and operational preparedness.
 Directors and Managers then oversee the individual program areas staffed by Emergency Management Coordinators.